codekitchensd/2017-08-17-intro-to-openframeworks/README.md

 ### openFrameworks vs. Processing

 For many of our workshops, we've been using tools like p5.js, Processing, and Javascript.
-OpenFrameworks is a C++-based library that can be more challenging to adapt to.
+OpenFrameworks is a C++-based library that can be more challenging to master.
 That said, it can be well suited for more complex projects that require performance and speed.
 It's also great if you want to leverage the existing libraries.
+OpenFrameworks is used by many professional-level creative coding studios for permanent installations.

 Processing (or p5.js) is excellent for quick software prototypes.
 It's easy to throw some code in, experiment, and see the result.
 Processing is not usually suited for professional-level installations or more permanent pieces.
 Processing can be much slower than openFrameworks, depending on what you're doing.
 With p5.js, you can easily publish projects to the web.